hakansuku/D1APACTraining/_14_2 Instrumenting ECS Nginx application.md

 ![](./images/ECS/connected.jpg)

-## 4) Validate detected nginx service in Dynatrace tenant
+## 4) Validate detected nginx service from Dynatrace tenant

 - Go to your Dynatrace tenant
 - Run the Services app